72 Hours in Victoria: Spring Itinerary

 9:00 am | Coffee

 Victoria’s burgeoning coffee community is backed by dedicated, skilled baristas who take pride in their craft.
 The result is a speckling of incredible coffee shops throughout Victoria, each offering a slightly different take on espresso, filter coffee, tea, and snacks.
-We recommend Caffe Fantastico, Agrius by Fol Epi and Hey Happy.
+We recommend Caffe Fantastico and Murchie's Coffee Shop.

 Once you’re appropriately caffeinated, start your day with a walk along the scenic Songhees Walkway.
 Cross the brand new Johnson Street Bridge and continue along the coastal pathway where you’ll see an interesting perspective on downtown Victoria from across the Inner Harbour.
 It’s also a great place to watch the float planes land and take off from the water.